salahealer9/harmonic-architecture-solar-system/README.md

 © 2025 Salah-Eddin Gherbi.
 You may share and adapt this material for non-commercial purposes, provided appropriate credit is given.

 ---

+## 🌠 Acknowledgment

+All computations, analyses, and visualizations were independently developed by **Salah-Eddin Gherbi** as part of original research into the harmonic-geometric structure of the Solar System.

+For academic collaboration, verification requests, or replication studies, please contact:
+**📧 salahealer@gmail.com**

+---